nickollascoelho/rdsalesforce/README.md

 # RDSalesForce

-RDSalesForce is a ruby gem for save a Person as a Contact in Salesforce.
+RDSalesForce is a ruby gem for save a Person as a Lead in Salesforce.

 It uses the [restforce](https://github.com/ejholmes/restforce) gem to work with the [Salesforce REST api](http://www.salesforce.com/us/developer/docs/api_rest/index.htm).